Niger’s junta rulers ask for help from Russian group Wagner as it faces military intervention threat

 “We are deeply concerned about the consequences of these sanctions, especially their impacts on the supply of essential food products, pharmaceuticals, medical equipment, petroleum products and electricity,” said Sita Adamou, president of Niger’s Association to Defend Human Rights.

-Associated Press reporter Sylvie Corbet in Paris contributed.
+Associated Press writer Sylvie Corbet in Paris contributed.